Germany says Elon Musk seeking to sway February election – DW – 12/30/2024

 However, she also sought to downplay the sway that Musk's interventions might have after declaring his support for the far-right Alternative for Germany (AfD) party.

-"It is indeed the case that Elon Musk is trying to influence the federal election through his statements."
+"It is indeed the case that Elon Musk is trying to influence the federal election through his statements," said Hoffmann.

 "He is free to express his opinion.
 One does not have to share this opinion.
 Freedom of expression also includes the greatest nonsense," she said.